nkavadias/nkavadias.github.io/_posts/24-07-25-MXMaven.md

 If the SPF record is not set, the server defaults to a neutral setting.

-MXMaven reports domains with no SPF policy, a neutral policy (warning), or a pass policy (bad) and stores the entire SPF record in the SPFRecord table.
+MXMaven reports domains with no SPF policy, a neutral policy (warning), or a pass policy (bad).

 ## Understanding DMARC Records